VA Loan Benefits

 In Certain Situations, It is Possible to Have TWO VA Mortgages at the Same Time

-Earlier we described that the veteran must plan to live in the home as their main residence in order to qualify for the VA mortgage.
+Earlier we described that the veteran must plan to live in the home as their main residence to qualify for the mortgage.
 However, there are a few, well-defined situations in which a veteran may have two separate VA mortgages on two separate homes at the same time.

-The VA Offers a Streamlined Refinance Option If Rates Go Down
+The VA-Backed Home Loan Offers a Streamlined Refinance Option If Rates Go Down

-The Department of Veterans Affairs has a popular option known as the interest rate reduction refinance loan, or IRRRL for short.
+The VA has a popular option known as the interest rate reduction refinance loan, or IRRRL for short.
 This makes it easy to refinance with reduced paperwork under certain circumstances.

 Before applying for the IRRRL, the person must currently have a VA mortgage on a home that is their primary residence.
 They also must have a clean payment record on the mortgage for at least the past 12 months.

-For people that have been paying on their home loan for 10 years or more, they may be able to keep their payments the same but drop down to a 15 year fixed mortgage and save a lot on interest over the remainder of the loan.
+For people who have been paying on their home loan for 10 years or more, may be able to keep their payments the same but drop down to a 15-year fixed mortgage and save a lot on interest over the remainder of the loan.

-Summing Up VA Guidelines Every Veteran Should Know
+Summing Up VA Lender Guidelines Every Veteran Should Know

-The VA loan has a lot of moving parts.
+The VA mortgage has a lot of moving parts.
 Knowing each step of the process and what to expect, can make the home buying process so much better.
-Jeff Nelson has a great article explaining what you need to know about the VA loan and the steps to expect while you go through your home buying journey.
+Jeff Nelson has a great article explaining what you need to know about loans for Veterans and the steps to expect while you go through your home buying journey.

 There are many benefits of a VA mortgage as Bill Gassett details in his blog post on the topic.
 From no down payment options to no private mortgage insurance, Bill’s article articulates the many benefits of VA mortgages.

-There are a ton of reasons to apply for a VA loan.
-The pros outweigh the cons of a VA mortgage but there are certain circumstances where a VA loan is not for you.
-Take a look at this post to learn the pros and cons of VA loans.
+There are a ton of reasons to apply for this loan.
+The pros outweigh the cons but there are certain circumstances where a VA mortgage is not for you.
+Take a look at this post to learn the pros and cons of a Veteran mortgages.

 VA Guidelines Every Veteran Should Know

-About the author: This article on “VA Guidelines Every Veteran Should Know” was written by Luke Skar of MadisonMortgageGuys.com.
-As the Social Media Strategist, his role is to provide original content for all of their social media profiles as well as generating new leads from his website.
+About the author: This article on “VA Home Loan Benefits Every Veteran Should Know” was written by Luke Skar of MadisonMortgageGuys.com.
+As the Social Media Strategist, his role is to provide original content for all of their social media profiles and generate new leads from his website.

 We provide award-winning customer service to clients who need to purchase a home or refinance an existing mortgage.